 Include Amount of cueing.

-Providing cues each question: this may be a more subjective way of measuring cues and depends upon your professional judgment.
+Providing cues Per Question: this may be a more subjective way of measuring cues.
+It depends upon your professional judgment.

-Your patient is attempting to calculate the cost of an item after tax.
+Your patient is attempting to calculate the cost of a $75 item after tax.

-Your first cue, “What does 8% translate to in decimals?” is a minimal cue.
+Your first cue, “What does 8% look like in decimals?” is a minimal cue.

 Your second cue, “The decimal amount is 0.08 and the item costs $75.
 How much money is 8% of 75?” is a moderate cue.

-Your final cue, “$6 is how much your tax is.
-What is the total price of the item after tax?” is a maximal cue.
+Your final cue, “Tax is $6.
+What is the total price of the item, after adding tax?” is a maximal cue.

 Include Type of cueing.